 Intuitively, quantification A is better than quantification B if the visual display resulting from A allows the data analyst to confirm or discover (true) patterns in the data that are otherwise harder or impossible to learn using B. The quality of a visual display is more difficult to measure and quantify.
 One alternative is to conduct user studies and have subjects answer questions using data sets for which they have some domain knowledge.
 Example questions include: Based on your domain knowledge, are the values that are positioned close together for the most part similar to each other?
 Are the values that are positioned far from the rest of the other values for the most part that different?
-Is the perceived structure improved by the ordering plus spacing?
+Are there fewer line crossings because of the ordering and spacing?
 Did you discover any new patterns (e.g., outliers, clusters, strength of association between two nominal variables)?
 In general, which quantification do you feel is better (easier to understand, more believable ordering and spacing)?